 In summary, here are my top picks for the best Sonos speakers:

-- On the other hand, the Sonos Five (read my review - see at sonos.com) has amazing sound and a great, simple design that is ideal for the modern home.
-The Sonos Play 5 is your best bet for music lovers if you're looking for high-quality audio.
+- It delivers fantastic sound and a great, simple design that is ideal for the modern home.
+The Five is your best bet for music lovers if you're looking for high-quality audio.
 This speaker combines great sound with a sleek design that you can place just about anywhere in your home.

 Let me tell you something right off the bat.